Tax 101 for sole traders

 You can calculate the cost of your services and GST using a GST calculator.

-Calculate your GST(external link) – Hnry
+Calculating your GST(external link) Inland Revenue

 If you’re GST registered, you can claim back GST you pay on things you buy for your business.
 You will also charge GST on what you sell, collecting the GST on the government’s behalf.